-Business analysis (including UX) stage is the cheapest part of system design.
+The business analysis (including UX) stage is the cheapest part of system design.
 This is the phase where team members have fun, generating ideas and boldly scrapping anything that does not fit in.

-But BA stage comes with the costly and complicated sub-process of prototyping.
+But the BA stage comes with the costly and complicated sub-process of prototyping.
 More often than not, it will involve your entire team plus customer-side experts.
 Prototyping is a long process that generates a large surplus of abstract ideas.

 We would think again before letting our designer spend a week creating some deferred payment option that will never be used.
 OOUX helps to avoid that.

 Building an MVP

 We work with startups a lot.
 They often have no money but are strongly motivated to make some.
 For our part, we are out to make more and do less.
 It is nothing short of a miracle that our cross-purposes converge in the end.

 When your customer is a startup, OOD offers a way to determine what would constitute the Minimal Viable Product (MVP) for the project at hand, and thus, at first, at least, to do strictly what has to be done.

 An MVP is the lowest-cost product that is sufficiently effective to benefit the end-user.